 Our Consortium members have developed resources for educators who work with children & families affected by metabolic disorders.
-These include: prenatal education resources for use in teaching expectant parents about newborn screening for metabolic disorders, and online and print guides for teachers with students who have galactosemia.
+These include: prenatal education resources for use in teaching expectant parents about newborn screening, and online and print guides for teachers with students who have metabolic disorders.

 Transition to Adult Care

 Transitioning pediatric patients with special health care needs to adult health care can be a challenge for patients, families, and health care providers.
 This section contains transition resources and information for health care professionals.

 Our collection of historical and current videos illustrates vital concepts in metabolic research, screening, and treatment.

 The talks and slideshows included here were presented by Consortium members at recent conferences and meetings.